pinheiromelobruno/Euschistus/README.md

 In the EMBRAPA_EUSCHISTUS directory you will find the unpublished dataset which was animated on video for the experiment with ByteTrack.

-Finally, in the Proposed_Model folder you will find all the pertinent details on building the model.
+Finally, in the Proposed_Model folder you will find all the pertinent details on building the model for insect detection.

 Questions can be clarified with the author.